Nik-Zainal-Group/signature.tools.lib/README.md

 plotFit(subs_fit_res,outdir = "signatureFit/")

 #The signature exposures can be found here and correspond to the median
-#of the boostrapped runs followed by false positive filters.
+#of the bootstrapped runs followed by false positive filters.
 See
 #?Fit for details
 snv_exp <- subs_fit_res$exposures
 ```